Ruth Shellhorn

-Ruth Patricia Shellhorn, FASLA (1909–2006) was among the most important Southern California landscape architects of the post-war era.
+Ruth Patricia Shellhorn (September 21, 1909 – November 3, 2006) was among the most important Southern California landscape architects of the post-war era.
 Shellhorn designed more than four hundred projects over the course of six decades.
-The most influential of these were the landscape designs she created for the new Bullock's department stores and Fashion Square shopping centers.These were modernist landscape designs, evoking a sun-soaked, leisurely lifestyle that came to epitomize the "Southern California look."
+The most influential of these were the landscape designs she created for the new Bullock's department stores and Fashion Square shopping centers.These were modernist landscape designs, evoking a sun-soaked, leisurely lifestyle that came to epitomize the "Southern California look".

 With a focus on indoor/outdoor living, she incorporated topography and nature into urban settings to create landscapes in her designs for residences, retail, city and regional parks, universities, and colleges.
 The Los Angeles Times named her Woman of the Year for 1955.

 Her work on the Shoreline Development Study became a precedent for development along the California Coast.
 She designed Bullock's department store, the Fashion Square shopping centers at Santa Ana, Sherman Oaks, La Habra and Del Amo in Torrance.
 In 1955, she was hired by Walt Disney to create a comprehensive pedestrian circulation system for Disneyland, establishing central landscaping elements of the park.

 Early life and education

 Aerial view of Disneyland, Anaheim, California, 1963.

-Shellhorn was born on September 21, 1909, and grew up in Pasadena.
+Shellhorn was born on September 21, 1909, and grew up in Pasadena, California.
 Her father was a dentist and her mother volunteered at numerous civic and city beautifying organization.
 Her parents encouraged her to pursue a profession that used both her mathematical skills and her artistic mind.
 Her neighbor, landscape architect Florence Yoch inspired her and recommended that she study landscape architecture.

 After high school, Shellhorn attended the School of Landscape Architecture at Oregon Agricultural State College from 1927 to 1930.
 While she was there, she was the first woman to win the Alpha Zeta Scholarship Cup.
 She also won an award in a national Beaux-Arts design competition.

 In 1930, she transferred to Cornell University, where she took engineering and architecture classes.
 She was the only woman in her class of six in the Department of Landscape Architecture.
 She originally did not receive her degree, she was considered 4 units short.
-However, in 2005, Shellhorn's records were reviewed by Cornell and, she was awarded degrees in Architecture and Landscape Architecture.
+In 2005, Shellhorn's records were reviewed by Cornell and, she was awarded degrees in Architecture and Landscape Architecture.

 When she returned to Southern California in 1933, she was one of the rare designers to be professionally trained, which distinguished her from most male practitioners.